GetanehT/Restaurant-Booking-System/README.md

 I would like to acknowledge the following people:

-1.jubri My code institute Mentor
+* jubri My code institute Mentor
-2. Mikyas For taking the time to walk through my code with me when I was struggling with adding event listeners.
+* Mikyas For taking the time to walk through my code with me when I was struggling with adding event listeners.
-3. All student supporter
+* All student supporter in code institute